ChadJDMoore/Phishing-Analysis-Lab-1/README.md

 #### 5. Using URL2PNG to see what is the heading text on this page
 #### 6. Use VirusTotal to analyse the suspicious URL in the email attachment

+## Results
+From the analysis the following key information was obtained

+-
+-
+-
+-
+-